 One Constable coordinates the Indigenous Policing for this detachment.
-Activities include regular patrols on traditional lands, police representation at cultural ceremonies, criminal investigations on reserve lands and assisting other aboriginal enforcement agencies within the context of the tri-partied agreement.
+Activities include regular patrols on traditional lands, police representation at cultural ceremonies, criminal investigations on reserve lands, and assisting other aboriginal enforcement agencies within the context of the tri-partied agreement.
 Both First Nations communities within the Terrace detachment service area are a part of the Tsimshian Nation.

 Police Dog Section

 One Corporal is stationed in Terrace and available to the Northwest for the training of the dog and work as required in that section.
 This section often gives a variety of public relations talks and demonstrations, especially to school-aged students.

 One Constable co-ordinates the Community Policing (CP) activities for this detachment.
 Examples of some activities include school liaison, talks to service clubs, work in the business and residential communities, and liaising with various media.
 All members are expected to be involved in community prevention/victims services activities with some duties assigned by the CP/VS coordinator.
 The CP/MRO member is the liaison with the Terrace Restorative Justice committee and the Terrace Crime Stoppers program and also supervises the Auxiliary Constable program.

 Auxiliary Constable Program

 We presently have 4 Auxiliary Constable positions at the Terrace Detachment.
 They provide community service and augment our regular Force, working a minimum of 160 hours per year.

 Victim Services has two full-time co-ordinators, housed in Terrace Detachment, who provide direct service to clients who have experienced trauma in addition to recruiting and training new volunteers.

 Public Service Employees